How the Organic Acids Test might help turn things around!

 The same above article states:

-Lactic acidosis, on the other hand, is associated with major metabolic dysregulation, tissue hypoperfusion, the effects of certain drugs or toxins, and congenital abnormalities in carbohydrate metabolism.
+Lactic acidosis (I always seem to have a lot of that), on the other hand, is associated with major metabolic dysregulation, tissue hypoperfusion, the effects of certain drugs or toxins, and congenital abnormalities in carbohydrate metabolism.

 And if my Krebs cycle is faulty, which my results show it clearly is, I tend to make too much l-lactate for energy, and it doesn’t get used well!!
 Lovely.
 My Carbohydrate Metabolism Disorder contributes to my Energy Metabolism Disorder if I’m understanding all this correctly.

 My carb disorder also tends to mean that I use muscle for energy instead of fat.
 That’s why to the right of my very high ß-Hydroxybutyrate, you see “ketosis”.
-I’m in a chronic state of ketosis, just like my diabetic husband.
+I’m in a chronic state of ketosis, just like my diabetic husband, even tho I’m not diabetic!
 He also has high ß-Hydroxybutyrate!!
-Ketosis means I’m not using my carbs for energy but using my fat and making ketones…but it’s going too far, called ketoacidosis.
+Ketosis means I’m not using my carbs for energy but using my fat and making ketones…

 You’ll see that CoQ10 is recommended again for a carb metab disorder, plus ALA and the B-vitamins.
 But for the high ß-Hydroxybutyrate, you’ll also see Chromium and Vanadium.
 And guess what??
 I did hair testing (the hair toxic and essential elements kit) last year and BOTH were low.
 So I immediately got on both late last year and figure I’ll need to stay on those the rest of my life.
 I also take the recommended manganese and magnesium.
 I also use Berberine if I’m going to eat carbs (when I remember).
 You might say that Berberine is a natural version of Metformin.
 I comment more on all this in the September 2016 UPDATE below this.